Karaikal Airport

 The District Administration of Karaikal had acquired around 300 acres of land in 2013 near Nedungadu and handed over to Coimbatore based Super Airport Infrastructure Private Limited to build the airport.

 By August 2019, since no progress had been made in executing the project and since the licence issued to the company had expired, the district administration decided to engage CIAL, the operators of Cochin International Airport to advise it on carrying the airport project forward.

 History

 Karaikal was touted to become the first airport in the country to be built entirely with private capital.
 The Air Traffic Control, however, was to be operated by the Airports Authority of India (AAI).
+To date, the city relies on Tiruchirappalli International Airport – which serves the Cauvery delta region, including Karaikal – and on Madras International Airport, particularly for long-haul flights.

 The greenfield project, proposed with 100% private ownership for public use, received in-principle clearance from the Ministry of Civil Aviation in February 2011.
 Construction work was scheduled to commence in May 2013.
 However, the project became dormant because the promoters could not raise the minimum of ₹ 100 crores required to begin construction of the runway.